Add the ability to configure the CPU model exposed to KVM virtual machines.

 kvm -cpu ?

-#8 Updated by Eugene W almost 4 years ago
+#8 Updated by Eugene W about 4 years ago

 Have found solution for CPU host-passthrough.